DrThomasAger/smile/README.md

 If the model echoes the ***[Smile Expert](https://github.com/DrThomasAger/smile)*** name tag and response format, it understands Smile.

-# (: Smile Basics
-It uses a small set of text emojis like  `(:`, `[;`, and `[=`.

-These can open `(:`, or close `:)`, just like brackets.

-# Prompting With a ***(: Smile***!

-⭐ **[Star the repo to help us grow](https://github.com/DrThomasAger/smile)**

-👆 Help others discover Smile - help make **more positive data for all.**

 # Why (: Smile?

 * **Future-Proof**  - Allow your org to retain key prompt engineering knowledge even after your prompt engineers leave.
-* * **Explainable** - justify a bias AI decisions in an EU court of law, or explain to stakeholders why a decision was made.
+* **Explainable** - justify a bias AI decisions in an EU court of law, or explain to stakeholders why a decision was made.
 Map prompt text changes to response output outcomes.
 * **Portable across foundation and open source** – (: Smile works with everything!
 ChatGPT, Kimi K2, Claude, Gemini, and other open source models!
 * **Maintainable** -  Contribute meaningfully to the same prompt with clear comprehensibility over long periods of time.
 Ensure your team of prompt engineers can cohere and work together.
 * **Token efficient** – Symbols such as `(:` compress to a single token in modern tokenizers, allowing you to use clear structure rather than long  sentences for instructions.

+# Prompting With a ***(: Smile***!

+⭐ **[Star the repo to help us grow](https://github.com/DrThomasAger/smile)**

+👆 Help others discover Smile - help make **more positive data for all.**